How to Manufacture Using the Amazon Model

-Over the past decade, the primary business models in almost every industry have been shifted by digitization.
-The companies that leveraged this shift and used software systems to harness, evaluate and process data have taken over economic leadership in the Platform Era.
-These are the leaders of the digital economy - Google, Amazon, Microsoft, Facebook.
-The harnessing, processing and sorting of data has overtaken the production of goods in terms of the total economic value... at least for now.
+Over the past decade, primary business models in almost every industry have shifted because of digitization.
+Leaders of the digital economy, including Google, Amazon, Microsoft, and Facebook, have leveraged this shift and used software systems to harness, evaluate and process data that have taken over economic leadership in the Platform Era.
+As a result, the total economic value of harnessing, processing, and sorting data has overtaken the production of goods – at least for now.

-In the past five years there has been a real shift towards data-driven production.
-As the quality of industrial 3D printing improves and drives down prices, there has been a significant move from producing Prototypes to Functional Products.
-This is a landmark for product digitization.
-End products are beginning to be produced on-demand from digital data.
-Just as the Amazon growth model illustrates, when customer data begins to influence process streams, it drives customization, automation and entirely new business models.
+There has been a significant shift towards data-driven production in the past five years.
+For example, as the quality of industrial 3D printing improves and drives down prices, there has been a considerable move from producing prototypes to functional products, which is a landmark for product digitization.
+In addition, end products are produced on-demand using digital data.
+Just as the Amazon growth model illustrates, when customer data begins to influence process streams, it drives customization, automation, and entirely new business models.

-While additive manufacturing has been a main focal point for digital production, other systems (artificial Intelligence for logistics, sensor-based tracking throughout production processes) are also contributing to the rapid changes we are experiencing.
-This combination of manufacturing and tracking is what allows entire production streams to adapt dynamically to new production requests.
+While additive manufacturing has been a focal point for digital production, other systems (artificial intelligence for logistics, sensor-based tracking throughout production processes) contribute to the rapid changes we are experiencing.
+This combination of manufacturing and monitoring allows entire production streams to adapt dynamically to new production requests.

-In coming years these trends will strengthen, as we’ve already seen AM production costs fall due to rapidly increasing amounts of new AM machines joining production capacity (as shown in the graph below).
-This effect will further be fostered by machines’ increase in efficiency and quality as well as the decrease in cost for tracking technologies and software platforms like 3YOURMIND, which combine automated access to production resources and customer data ready for generative design as well as intelligent logistics.
+In the coming years, these trends will strengthen, as we’ve already seen AM production costs fall due to rapidly increasing amounts of new AM machines joining production capacity.
+(See graph below.)
+This effect will further be fostered by machines’ increase in efficiency and quality and the decrease in cost for tracking technologies and software platforms like 3YOURMIND, which combine automated access to production resources and customer data ready for generative design as well as intelligent logistics.

-While the third and fourth industrial revolution are already on their way and changing especially digital businesses, our production methods are not yet benefiting from digitization as much as they could are mostly still stuck in the second industrial revolution of serial and mass production.
+While the third and fourth industrial revolutions are already on their way and changing digital businesses, our production methods are not yet benefiting from digitization as much as they could.
+Today, additive manufacturing is still primarily stuck in the second industrial revolution of serial and mass production.

-Agile Manufacturing, or agile production (often simply “agile”), is a systematic method for increased flexibility-of-production capabilities within a manufacturing system that occurs without sacrificing productivity.
-While mass production and lean manufacturing focus on continuous production of standardized products and the reduction of waste for, at best, mass customized goods, agile – in sharp contrast – focuses on digitization methods to enable more flexible production capabilities.
+Agile manufacturing, or agile production (often simply “agile”), is a systematic method for increased flexibility-of-production capabilities within a manufacturing system that occurs without sacrificing productivity.
+While mass production and lean manufacturing focus on the continuous production of standardized products and the reduction of waste for, at best, mass-customized goods, agile – in sharp contrast – focuses on digitization methods to enable more flexible production capabilities.

-This increase in flexibility enables companies to act more customer-centric, as they can deliver product modifications throughout its whole lifecycle or even truly customized products, with less time to market.
-To achieve this, companies make use of modern algorithms for data-driven automatic product design and demand prediction, as well as fully digital production methods that can produce where and when an object is needed.
-The result: streamlined processes, decreased costs and shortened logistics chains.
-Agile Manufacturing is thus built on principles that are very similar to the ones that powered the growth model of internet businesses like Amazon.
+This flexibility increase enables companies to act more customer-centric, as they can deliver product modifications throughout their whole lifecycle (or even truly customized products) with less time to market.
+To achieve this, companies use modern algorithms for data-driven intuitive product design and demand prediction and fully digital production methods that can produce where and when an object is needed.
+The result: streamlined processes, decreased costs, and shortened logistics chains.
+Thus, agile manufacturing is built on principles that are very similar to those that powered the growth model of internet businesses like Amazon.

-Thus Agile Manufacturing has clear advantages for both efficiency and customer expectations: decreasing production, logistic and storage costs; quicker delivery times; and genuine product individualization instead of today’s mass individualization.
-Over the next 15 years, the companies that climb to the top of industrial production will be those who integrate data with physical production.
+Over the next 15 years, the companies that climb to the top of industrial production will integrate data with physical production.

-The societal shifts resulting from the first and second industrial revolutions are clear to every business, but the third and fourth revolutions are happening around us now, and are far more difficult to see clearly.
+The societal shifts resulting from the first and second industrial revolutions are evident to every business.
+Still, the third and fourth revolutions are happening around us now and are far more challenging to see clearly.

-In the 90s, Lean Manufacturing redefined how production processes were conceived as they shifted the emphasis to increasing efficiency by minimizing waste within a manufacturing system.
-The typical examples are reductions of unnecessary inventory, movements and waiting time.
-By minimizing these, Lean Manufacturing increases a company's’ efficiency but does not necessarily change its cost structures.
+In the 90s, lean manufacturing redefined production processes by emphasizing increasing efficiency by minimizing waste within a manufacturing system.
+For example, reducing unnecessary inventory, movements, and waiting time.
+By reducing these, lean manufacturing increases efficiency but does not necessarily change its cost structures.

-The recent advances in digital manufacturing on the other hand are much more likely to have a direct impact on a company’s cost structure because it reduces the variable costs of production.
-This includes simultaneous production in the same machine from multiple digital design files, which removes one of the highest costs and barriers to flexibility in production: machine tooling.
-With smart software solutions the entire production planning and execution can be automated and thus significantly reduce the required labor costs for manufacturing.
-As another example, additive manufacturing can simplify complicated assemblies and remove or minimize the respective needs to put the various parts together.
+On the other hand, the recent advances in digital manufacturing are much more likely to have a direct impact on a company’s cost structure because it reduces the variable costs of production.
+For example, simultaneous output in the same machine from multiple digital design files removes one of the highest costs and barriers to flexibility in production: machine tooling.
+In addition, with intelligent software solutions, the entire production planning and execution can be automated and thus significantly reduce the required labor costs for manufacturing.
+As another example, additive manufacturing can simplify complicated assemblies and remove or minimize the need to put the various parts together.

-Industry 4.0 brings one other factor to the picture digital information can be processed to address individual customer needs through algorithms and automation.
-This is the same shift that flipped the film and retail industries as characterized by the examples of Netflix and Amazon: Agile Manufacturing is about making customer-specific products using generative-design, data-driven logistics and the optimization of all stages of production with predictive algorithms.
-Agile Manufacturing reduces costs for production, product development and delivery.
-From product recommendations to logistic center planning, all decisions are based on data.
+Industry 4.0 also enables digital information processing to address individual customer needs through algorithms and automation.
+This adaptation is comparable to the same shift that flipped the film and retail industries as characterized by the examples of Netflix and Amazon.
+Agile manufacturing is about making customer-specific products using generative design, data-driven logistics, and optimizing all stages of production with predictive algorithms.
+As a result, agile manufacturing reduces production, product development, and delivery costs.
+All decisions are based on data from product recommendations to logistic center planning.

-Today, many use cases are still more expensive in additive compared to conventional manufacturing, but this is due in large part to a lack of clarity in proper business cases, as well as the large amount of post-processing that needs to be performed on AM parts to prepare them for end-use.
-Both of those factors are being substantially reduced each year as the technology matures.
+Today, many use cases are still more expensive in additive than conventional manufacturing.
+These costs are primarily due to a lack of clarity in good business cases and the large amount of post-processing that needs to be performed on AM parts to prepare them for end-use.
+However, as technology matures, those factors are substantially reduced each year.

 Leveraging Digital Production Streams

-In 2006, the book The Long Tail was published by Chris Anderson, then chief editor at Wired magazine.
+In 2006, Chis Anderson, then chief editor at Wired magazine, published The Long Tail.
 From his position among the pioneers of internet businesses in Silicon Valley, he was able to see a shift in the way consumers accessed products.
-In the past, a consumer had to take what they were offered.
-There were a couple of products that dominated each market, best illustrated in the Blockbuster movie store: they often stocked 50-200 copies of each “bestseller”, a single copy of “second tier” films and - well, that was more or less the depth of their movie catalog.
+Then, consumers had to take what was offered, with few products dominating each market.
+For example, the now-defunct Blockbuster movie store often stocked 50-200 copies of each ‘bestseller,’ a single copy of ‘second tier’ films, and well, that was more or less the depth of their movie catalog.

-In 1997, Netflix was founded.
-Their original business model was simple – choose movies on a website and use mail order from huge warehouses of DVDs instead of movie stores.
-In a few short years, the customer expected to access thousands of movies instead of hundreds.
-As their warehouses became more efficient, it rose to tens of thousands of titles.
-Yet there were still limits: Netflix had to predict customer demand using sophisticated algorithms (they still had lots of inventory devoted to ‘best sellers’) and customers were limited in viewing by the time it took to send a DVD through the mail and the number of DVDs allowed by their subscription size.
+In 1997, Netflix entered the market.
+Their original business model was simple – choose movies on a website mail-ordered from massive warehouses of DVDs instead of movie stores.
+In a few short years, the new business model created a new customer expectation: access thousands of movies instead of hundreds.
+As their warehouses became more efficient, they rose to tens of thousands of titles.
+Yet there were still limits.
+Netflix had to predict customer demand using sophisticated algorithms (they still had lots of inventory devoted to ‘best sellers’).
+In addition, customers experienced limited accessibility due to the time it took to send a DVD through the mail and the number of DVDs allowed by their subscription size.

 In 2007, Netflix began streaming video and fundamentally flipped the equation.
 With streaming representing the shift to film digitization, the cost to deliver a movie title to the end customer approached the cost of moving data.
-After the licensing fees were paid, movies were encoded and placed to the Netflix platforms: consumers could view any film in their catalog at exactly the same cost to Netflix.
-An individualized experience was the same price as a mass produced experience.
+After paying licensing fees, movies were encoded and placed on the Netflix platforms, enabling consumers to view any film in their catalog at the same cost to Netflix.
+An individualized experience was the same price as a mass-produced experience.

-Agile Manufacturing promises to bring those same principles to products.
-An individualized product will not cost any more than a mass produced item.
-Over time, once design and licensing fees are recovered, the cost to deliver a product to the end customer will approach the cost of the raw material.
-This is the promise of generative design combined with digitally driven production and AI/robotics - a 3D model is dynamically designed based on customer and production specifications, and it is automatically added to production at the nearest production and logistics center.
+Agile manufacturing promises to bring those same principles to products.
+An individualized product will not cost any more than a mass-produced item.
+Over time, once design and licensing fees recover, the cost of delivering a product to the end customer will approach the raw material cost.
+The generative design combined with digitally driven production and AI/robotics promises to enable 3D models dynamically designed based on customer and production specifications that are automatically added to production at the nearest production and logistics center.

 On-demand, individualized physical products are slowly becoming part of customers’ expectations.
-Just a few years ago, Additive Manufacturing could only deliver prototypes at a low quality.
-Now we see customized accessories in cars, efficient engine parts for rockets, and the hearing aid market switch almost entirely to 3D printing.
+Just a few years ago, additive manufacturing could only deliver low-quality prototypes.
+Now we see customized accessories in cars, efficient engine parts for rockets, and the hearing aid market almost entirely switch to 3D printing.

 But the expectations are already there.
-It is the rare buyer who doesn’t check through at least three pages of options on Amazon to read the customer reviews.
-The customer expects to get exactly what they want, delivered when and where they want it.
+It is rare for buyers not to check through at least three pages of options on Amazon to read the customer reviews.
+The customer expects to get what they want, delivered when and where they want it.

-Agile Manufacturing uses data-driven processes to predict ordering and make recommendations that will begin to provide the products you need “before you know you want them”.
-This is the true promise of Industry 4.0 and will be brought into reality by Agile Manufacturing.
-In fact, the manufacturing industry is already on its way....
+Agile manufacturing uses data-driven processes to predict ordering and make recommendations that will begin to provide the products you need “before you know you want them.”
+This promise of Industry 4.0 will not only be brought into reality by agile manufacturing – it’s already on its way.

-At the same time, companies such as Daimler and EOS are collaborating to build the “Next Gen AM” Factory which aims to enable fully automated production & post-processing for industrial-grade small serial production.
-These examples show us a move towards a new way to produce individual products – efficiently at a large scale.
+At the same time, companies such as Daimler and EOS are collaborating to build a ‘Next Gen AM’ Factory which aims to enable fully automated production and post-processing for industrial-grade small serial production.
+This move demonstrates a willingness toward a new way to produce individual products – efficiently at a large scale.